Space Only Stand Regulations & Information

 • Double Decker stands are not allowed.

 • On divided sites if your wall is above 2.5m you must decorate the back of your wall facing your neighbours stand, down to 2.5m.
-These walls must be finished in a neutral colour only to the satisfaction of the Organisers.
+The partitions facing neighbouring stands must be smooth, plain, painted white or covered with white fabric, without any type of signs.
+You must not be able to see unfinished timber, frames of stands or electrical cabling.
+Please ensure this is finished to a standard you would be happy to see on the front of your stand.

 • No advertising and logos will be allowed on the reverse side of dividing walls.

-• Do not allow any off-site construction to begin until written approval has been received.
+• Do not allow any off-site construction to begin until a ‘Permission to Build Certificate’ has been received.
 If written approval has not been received building will not be allowed to commence onsite and last-minute approvals could involve the exhibitor in delays and / or additional costs.

 • Stands must be designed in a way as to not discriminate against disabled visitors.